Bookbot

 Ordine di lettura consigliato

-NOW THE STARZ ORIGINAL SERIES OUTLANDER With her classic novel Outlander, Diana Gabaldon introduced two unforgettable characters--Claire Randall and Jamie Fraser--delighting readers with a story of adventure and love that spanned two centuries.
-Now Gabaldon returns to that extraordinary time and place in this vivid, powerful sequel to Outlander.
-DRAGONFLY IN AMBER For twenty years, Claire Randall has kept her secrets.
-But now she is returning with her grown daughter to the mysteries of Scotland's mist-shrouded Highlands.
-Here Claire plans to reveal a truth as shocking as the events that gave it birth: the secret of an ancient circle of standing stones, the secret of a love that transcends centuries, and the truth of a man named Jamie Fraser--a Highland warrior whose gallantry once drew the young Claire from the security of her century to the dangers of his.
-Claire's spellbinding journey continues through the intrigue-ridden French court and the menace of Jacobite plots, to the Highlands of Scotland, through war and death in a desperate fight to save both the child and the man she loves.
-Praise for Dragonfly in Amber "Diana Gabaldon is a born storyteller. . . .
-The pages practically turn themselves."--The Arizona Republic "A triumph!
-A powerful tale layered in history and myth.
-I loved every page."--Nora Roberts "Compulsively readable."--Publishers Weekly
+THE SECOND NOVEL IN THE BESTSELLING OUTLANDER SERIES - now a major new TV series.
+For twenty years Claire Randall has kept her secrets.
+But now she is returning with her grown daughter to the majesty of Scotland's mist-shrouded hills.
+Here Claire plans to reveal a truth as stunning as the events that gave it birth: about the mystery of an ancient circle of standing stones, about a love that transcends the boundaries of time, and about James Fraser, a warrior whose gallantry once drew the young Claire from the security of her century to the dangers of his.
+Now a legacy of blood and desire will test her beautiful daughter as Claire's spellbinding journey continues in the intrigue-ridden court of Charles Edward Stuart, in a race to thwart a doomed uprising, and in a desperate fight to save both the child and the man she loves.

 • 38 ore di lettura